andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 In [PostgreSQL Table Partitioning — Growing the Practice — Part 1 of 2](/blog/2023/07/27/partitioning-growing-practice) there is a general introduction to partitioning.

-The second post [PostgreSQL Table Partitioning Primary Keys — The Reckoning — Part 2 of 2](/blog/2023/07/28/partitioning-primary-keys-reckoning) describes a challenging online migration we did on a large partitioned table.
+The second post [PostgreSQL Table Partitioning Primary Keys — The Reckoning — Part 2 of 2](/blog/2023/07/28/partitioning-primary-keys-reckoning) describes a challenging online migration we performed to modify the partitioned table primary key definition and avoid a disruptive table lock.

 ## Podcast

 In July of 2023 I joined Jason Swett on the Code With Jason podcast.
 We discussed PostgreSQL table partitioning among other topics.
 Check out the episode at [Code With Jason 190 — PostgreSQL and Sin City Ruby 🎙️](/blog/2023/07/28/code-with-jason-postgresql-sin-city-ruby).

 Thanks for taking a look.
-I'd love to hear any feedback you have and what you're building with PostgreSQL! 👋
+I'd love to hear any feedback you have and what you're building with PostgreSQL and Ruby on Rails! 👋